ClickHouse/ClickHouse/docs/en/query_language/functions/rounding_functions.md

 - `decimal-places` — An integer value.
     - If `decimal-places > 0` then the function rounds the value to the right of the decimal point.
     - If `decimal-places < 0` then the function rounds the value to the left of the decimal point.
-    - If `decimal-places = 0` then the function rounds the value at the decimal point.
+    - If `decimal-places = 0` then the function rounds the value to integer.
 In this case the argument can be omitted.

 **Returned value:**

-The rounded number of the same type as the input number `x`.
+The rounded number of the same type as the input number.

 ### Examples